CV – summary

 Languages

-Spanish (native), English (proficient at reading, conversing and writing), German (elementary).
+Spanish (native), English (proficient at reading, conversing, and writing), and German (elementary).

 Personal Interests